You may have already heard bits and pieces on shared, vps, dedicated, or cloud hosting but these might sound super vague to you.

 Pros and Cons of VPS Hosting

-When your website and its traffic is growing rapidly and has exceeded the limit of shared hosting then it’s time for moving to VPS hosting.
+If your website is growing rapidly (consuming 1TB bandwidth per month) and has exceeded the limit of shared hosting, then it’s time for moving to VPS.

 What is Dedicated Hosting?

-It is a physical server where its complete resources are dedicated to a single customer.
+Dedicated hosting is a complete physical server where its resources are dedicated to a single account.

-Unlike VPS and shared hosting, the resources won’t be divided into multiple virtual servers or shared with multiple users.
+Unlike them, here the resources won’t be divided into multiple virtual servers or shared with multiple users.
+You own it completely.